Student Green Initiatives Fund

 There is no real limit to the amount you can request, but you should consider that multiple applications for funds will likely be received, and the selection committee will endeavor to fund as many reasonable requests as possible.
 The amount of funds requested will not result in its outright rejection, as some partial funding decisions may be made by the selection committee.

 All project applications must be submitted at least three weeks before the date of required funding.
-The Green Fund Committee meets regularly and a committee member will be in contact with the projects' authors within one week of submission.
+The Green Fund Committee meets biweekly and a committee member will be in contact with the projects' authors within 2-3 weeks of submission.